habx/service-logfwd/README.md

 Switching your previous logs to it should be a matter of minutes.

 ## Why
-Scalyr is a very convenient logging solution but it clearly lacks some third-party integrations.
+Scalyr is a very convenient logging solution but it lacks some third-party integrations.

 Logstash has logging clients in all languages, it's good compromise between simplicity and performance.

 The scalyr agent, at least in kubernetes, consumes a lot of CPU and memory.
 So I quickly discarded it.

+This all started because logmatic pushed us out of their service.

 ## How it works